Afghanistan: People in a 'horrific' situation, WFP chief David Beasley tells DW | DW | 28.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-DW has spoken with the head of the UN's World Food Program about the "catastrophic" situation in Afghanistan.
+DW has spoken with David Beasley, the head of the UN's World Food Program, about the "catastrophic" situation in Afghanistan.
 He called for the world's richest to help avert the humanitarian crisis.

-Millions of people in Afghanistan are facing a dire situation as they struggle to cover their basic needs, Executive Director of the UN's World Food Program (WFP) David Beasley told DW's Giulia Saudelli.
+Millions of people in Afghanistan are facing a dire situation as they struggle to cover their basic needs, David Beasley, the executive director of the UN's World Food Program (WFP), told DW's Giulia Saudelli.

 "Afghanistan was already one of the poorest countries in the world, with 20 years, at least, of conflict with the Taliban," said Beasley.